YuqingLong18/flashcard/README.md

    ```
    App is served at `http://localhost:3000`.

-5. **Create a teacher account** via `/register`, build a deck, publish it, and launch “Play deck” to obtain a join code for students.
+5. **Provision a teacher account** with `npm run create-user -- --email teacher@example.com --password "securePass123" [--name "Teacher"]`, then sign in at `/login`, build a deck, publish it, and launch “Play deck” to obtain a join code for students.

 ## Testing & Verification